sharmapn/RationaleMiner/README.md

 For this carry out the following steps:
 1. First install the MySQL database version 5.6.25 from this link https://downloads.mysql.com/archives/community/.
 Choose the Product version 5.6.25, Microsoft Windows, and Windows (x86, 64 bit).
-In doing so install any databases that come with it.
+While installing the database, install any databases that come with it.
 2. Download the `peps_new' database files and store this in the MySQL data directory.
 For instance, on my computer, this 'data' is in the folling folder 'D:\ProgramData\MySQL\MySQL Server 5.6\data'
 3. Then you have to recover this database.
 First shutdown the MySQL database.